AntennaHouse/hyphenation-info/README.md

 Schematron handles the additional constraints that cannot be expressed in Relax NG.

+**hyphenation-info** version numbers correspond to the AH Formatter version current at the time of the release.

 ## Disclaimer

 **hyphenation-info** is a work in progress.